Other Disability Rights Articles:

 - Owners of full-size vans with a lift

 - Owners of standard vehicles who need extra space to transfer into and out of the vehicle from a wheelchair

-Our dedication to protecting access aisles has continued to grow with time and is now called the BraunAbility Drive for Inclusion movement that includes parking, but expands beyond to include the voices of our community and help us to address the problems that matter most to you.
-Learn more about the BraunAbility Drive for Inclusion movement here.
+Our dedication to protecting handicap parking spaces and ADA access aisles has continued to grow with time and is now called the BraunAbility Drive for Inclusion movement that includes community outreach and uniting the members of the disability community and their allies to help us address the problems that matter most to you.
+Learn more about the BraunAbility Drive for Inclusion movement here and get involved!